 Traded by Buffalo to Seattle for a 2011 fourth-round draft choice and an undisclosed 2012 choice on October 5, 2010.
-Re-signed to a multi-year contract in 2012.
+Re-signed to a multi-year contract in 2012 and extended in 2015.

 NFL CAREER HIGHLIGHTS:

 - Originally drafted by Buffalo with the 12th overall selection in the 2007 NFL Draft.